Aid Delays Hinder Syrian Refugees' Return After Assad's Fall

 Difficult conditions

 But these problems should not affect the outside world's willingness to help the Syrian people, thinks Egeland.
 After Assad, trusted aid organizations are allowed to operate freely in the country.
-For Syria to have a chance for democratic development, the basic living conditions for the many internally displaced persons must improve - otherwise, the difficult conditions risk increasing the desire for revenge actions and more violence, according to the aid chief.
+For Syria to have a chance at democratic development, the basic living conditions for the many internally displaced persons must improve - otherwise, the difficult conditions risk increasing the desire for revenge actions and more violence, according to the aid chief.

 Foreign Minister al-Shaibani replied to Egeland that the government is doing its utmost to combat the unrest that has arisen.